ValYouW/njsTrace/README.md

 njsTrace uses formatters to write the tracing output, it can use multiple formatters so in a single run several files in different formats would be written.
 The formatters that njsTrace will use are configured using the `formatter` property on the configuration object passed to the `inject()` method.

 ### Default Formatter
-While you can write your own Formatter object, njsTrace comes with a default formatter which can be configured using the following object:
+While you can write your own Formatter object, njsTrace comes with a default formatter which can be configured using an object with the following properties:
 * `stdout {boolean|string|function}` - Controls where the output should go. `default: true`
     * If Boolean, indicates whether the formatter will write output (**to the console**) or not.
     * If String, a path to an output file (absolute or relative to current working dir).
-    * If function, then this function will be used for output (gets a single string arg).
+    * If function, this function will be used for output (gets a single string arg).

 * `indentationChar {string}` - The character used for output indentation of the call stack (e.g '\t', '   ', etc). `default: 2 space chars`